samiux/samiux.github.io/low_latency.md

 "Typical server of high performance computing workloads may be prefer a less responsive kernel with fewer interruptions, yet capable of sustaining higher computational performance.
 In such a scenario, voluntary preemption may be preferred."

 However, Intrusion Detection and Prevention System (IDPS) is suitable for fully preemptible kernel in my own opinion.
+Meanwhile, the desktop and server performance are also boosted a lot under the low latency kernel.

 Check if the kernel is ready for low-latency settings :